Berklee in Los Angeles: It's All in the Song

 This concert event will end with each student receiving a certificate for completing the program.
 Berklee will also announce some scholarship awards for those students demonstrating exceptional talent in the program and through their live audition and interview.

 During the course of the program, students will have the opportunity to perform their own songs.
-There will be rhythm section players available to assist you in the performance of your song in class and in concert.
+There will be rhythm section players available to assist students in the performance of their songs in class and in concert.
 We advise that all instrumentalists except keyboardists and drummers bring their own instruments.
 Drummers should bring sticks and brushes.
 Guitar and bass amps, drums, and keyboards will be provided for performances and the performance class.
 Vocalists should bring a low-impedance microphone and a cord.

 Remember to bring your songs.
 We advise that you put them into lead sheet format (melody, chord changes, and lyrics).